marcinofulus/iCSEbook1/school/source/abitur/2013/en/stoffwechsel.rst

 Thus, for one million tested children this event occurs for about four children.

-With sage, we can simulate the test and determine the number of all occuring events.
+With Sage, we can simulate the test and determine the number of all occuring events.

 .. sagecellserver::